Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 Revisit every expense

-Just like companies acquire bloated payrolls or costly perks in the good times, so our own household finances might be carrying a lot hangers-on – from rarely-used gym membership to that £100 a month you’ve been subbing to your eldest son for beer money at Uni without telling your partner.
+Just like companies acquire bloated payrolls or costly perks in the good times, so our own household finances might be carrying a lot hangers-on – from a rarely-used gym membership to £100 a month you’ve been subbing to your eldest son for beer money at Uni without telling your partner.

 Purge!
 Purge it all!